Charles II, Duke of Guelders: Life

 King Maximilian subsequently managed to acquire the Burgundian lands for the Habsburgs by marriage.
 In 1492, the citizens of Guelders, disenchanted with Maximilian's rule, ransomed Charles and recognized him as their Duke.
 As Duke his regent was his aunt Catherine.
 Charles was supported by the French King, but in 1505, Guelders was regained by King Maximilian's son Philip the Handsome.
 Charles had to accompany Philip to Spain to attend Philip's coronation as King of Castile but at Antwerp, Charles managed to escape.
 Shortly afterwards, Philip died in Spain and by July 1513 Charles had regained control over the whole of Guelders.

 In his conflict with the Habsburgs, Charles also became a major player behind the scenes of the Frisian peasant rebellion and at first financially supported the rebel leader Pier Gerlofs Donia.
 After the tides turned against the rebels, Charles stopped his support and switched sides together with his military commander Maarten van Rossum.

 In the Treaty of Gorinchem (1528), Emperor Charles, son of Philip the Handsome, proposed to recognize Charles of Egmond as Duke of Guelders under the condition that he would inherit the Duchy should the Duke die without issue.
 The Duke, who at the time did not have any children, delayed signing the treaty.
 Another battle ensued, after which the passage was removed from the treaty.
 In 1536 there was finally peace between Guelders and Burgundy with the Treaty of Grave.

+In 1531, Charles II turned against his former ally, the County of East Frisia.
+The Lutheran counts of East Frisia were locked in a struggle with Balthasar Oomkens, the lord of Esens, Stedesdorf, and Wittmund.
+Balthasar was driven from his territory by Enno II of East Frisia and turned to the Catholic Charles II for help.
+Balthasar ceded his territory to the duke in exchange for aid against the East Frisians.
+Thus, in 1531, the Guelderian Feud broke out when Meindert von Hamme, the Guelderian army commander, invaded East Frisia and wreaked havoc.
+Count Enno II and Johan I were no match for this overwhelming force and accepted their defeat in 1534.
+Balthasar's rule was thus secured.

 Charles died at Arnhem, and is buried in the St. Eusebius Church there.